intelliot/x-address-proposal/src/README.md

 ### There's potential for confusion.
 Can we help?

-Users may not understand the semantics of a packed address sufficiently.
+Users may not understand the semantics of an Extended Address sufficiently.
 This means that errors or confusion are possible as a result.
 Two exchange users might wonder why their deposit addresses are now different.
 Or one user may ask a friend what the deposit address is and, unknowingly, deposit funds into their friend's account.
-The first is obviously not a problem with existing addresses, and the second is less likely to be an issue than these single addresses.
+The first is obviously not a problem with existing addresses, and the second is less likely to be an issue with single-use Extended Addresses.
 The UX of third parties that choose to use the new format will have to make it clear to users that the address is unique for them.

 The server could add information to the metadata associated with a transaction to help tools to map addresses.
 For example, the server could add the following:

 ```
 "TaggedAddresses": [
     {
-        "XhUFrT50276rGWrZyQqhTp9Xu7G5Pkayo7bXjH4k4QYpf": {
+        "XpwjJ430276rGWrZyQqhTp9Xu7G5Pkayo7bXjH4k4QYpf": {
             "Address": "rGWrZyQqhTp9Xu7G5Pkayo7bXjH4k4QYpf",
             "Tag": 276
         }